Fury vs Joshua: Date, time, TV, live stream, odds as ‘Gypsy King’ confirms comeback

 Tyson Fury record and profile

-Fury has a record of 32-0-1 with 23 wins inside distance.
-His only draw was that first meeting with Wilder in Los Angeles in December 2018.
+Fury has a record of 34-2-1 with 24 wins inside distance.
+His only defeats were back-to-back losses to Oleksandr Usyk in 2024, while his draw came in his first meeting with Deontay Wilder in Los Angeles in December 2018.

 Tyson (named after Mike Tyson) had his pro debut in December 2008.
 He disposed of Bela Gyongyosi with ease, and the rest is history.